zchsh/paper-mini-gen/NOTES.md

 - [ ] SVG size efficiency
   - Image data gets embedded twice, I think?
 Is there way to make a kind of "definition" of the image, and then have "instances" for the separate front and reflected back images (top and bottom images in code comment speak)?
   - Current metric - `test-figure.jpeg` is 6 kB, resulting SVG with current defaults is 25 kB.
 Double-embedding the image data feels like the first thing to try...
 Could try manually in a text editor first, if you want.
   - 2025-06-04 - manually edited the default `test-figure.jpeg` setup, got size down from 25 kB to 12 kB.
 Next step is to build the same kinds of "edits" into the SVG creation process, in `apply-layout.js`.
 Which could probably be renamed to `layout-final-svg.js` or something.

-- [ ] Clean up `main.js`
-  - Have split out a lot of different functionality... but the main file still feels kind of messy
+Might make sense to start that as a separate file, and rebuild from whatever's in `apply-layout.js`.

 - [ ] Add mountain fold lines where bases intersect
   - Currently only have valley folds marked, where character art meets the base
   - Would be helpful to mark mountain folds as well...
   - Dot-dash line vs dashed line for mountain folds vs valley folds, using `stroke-dasharray`

+- [ ] Clean up `main.js`
+  - Have split out a lot of different functionality... but the main file still feels kind of messy

 - [ ] Styling refinement
   - Currently feels mostly functional... but styling feels like it could use some work!